How Divorce Mediation Works: 5 Steps

-When you contact my office I answer any questions you may have about the mediation process and send you a packet of information that includes a description of my process, information about who I am, and a list of frequently asked questions.
-When you are ready, we will schedule an appointment for your private orientation meeting.
-If you would like, I am happy to contact your spouse about mediation and answer any questions that they may have.
-Otherwise, your spouse may contact me directly to schedule their private orientation meeting.
+When you contact my office I answer any questions you may have about the mediation process and send you a packet of information that includes a description of my process, Frequently Asked Questions as well as my mediation and fee agreements.
+If you would like, I am happy to contact your spouse about mediation and encourage them to consider mediating.
+If you are ready to schedule when you call, we will schedule an appointment for your private orientation meeting.
+Your spouse may contact me directly to schedule their private orientation meeting.

 Step Two: Individual Orientation Meetings

 I will meet with each of you individually prior to your first joint session.
-This 45 minute meeting is designed to give you an opportunity to get comfortable in the space we’ll be mediating in, become familiar with the process and provide basic information about your situation.
+This 45-minute meeting is designed to give you an opportunity to get comfortable in the space you’ll be mediating in, become familiar with the process and provide basic information about your situation.
 These meetings are confidential, what is discussed will not be shared with your spouse.

 We will also:

 - Discuss the mediation process and roles

 - Identify resources you may need for your upcoming sessions